eshazen/retro-25/notes/VFD-Display/README.md

 PCB design created under ```hardware/vfd-display```.
 Plugs in to display connector on CPU.
 Includes 5 HV5812 drivers for 12 digits of VFD, 2 LEDs and 3 jumper/switch/GPIO inputs.
 Buffered/latched from the CPU bus.
 Ordered from JLCPCB on 7/2/20.
 Delivered 7/9/20.
 Quick service!

+Now for almost 1 month I'm waiting for VFD tubes from Ukraine.
+Eventually I may give up and pay more to try to get some shipped from the USA.

 ## Notes